Retries & timeouts

 exponential | delay × 2^(N-1) | 10s, 20s, 40s, 80s, 160s, 300s … |

-exponential with a short base hits the cap and stays there.
+exponential schedule with a short base climbs up to that ceiling and

 What retries look like in history

-Section titled “What retries look like in history”Each attempt is a separate run, with its own ID, exit code, and
+Section titled “What retries look like in history”Every attempt is its own run — its own ID, its own exit code, its own

-captured log file.
-The Web UI lists every attempt under the task’s run
+log file.
+The Web UI lists them all under the task’s history, numbered

-corrupted state and attempt 2 succeeded, you can still go back and
+attempt 2 papered over it by succeeding, you can still go back and read

 timeout

-When the deadline hits, the daemon SIGTERMs the run’s process group,
+When the deadline passes, the daemon SIGTERMs the run’s process group,

-waits up to the task’s graceful_stop (default "5s"), then SIGKILLs
+gives it up to graceful_stop (default "5s") to bow out, then SIGKILLs

-any survivors and records the run with end reason timeout.
-The same
+whatever’s left and records the run with end reason timeout.
+That same

-SIGTERM-then-wait flow applies to on_overlap = "terminate", manual
+SIGTERM-then-wait dance is what on_overlap = "terminate", manual stops,

-stops, and daemon shutdown — graceful_stop is the single knob.
+and daemon shutdown all use — graceful_stop is the one knob behind all

 Interactions

-Section titled “Interactions”on_overlap = "terminate"plus retries.
-If a new firing terminates the running attempt, that attempt records end reasonstopped— which blocks any further retries.
-The new run from the terminate policy is a fresh execution, not a retry.- Manual stop.
-Same story: stopping a run from the API/UI records
+on_overlap = "terminate"plus retries.
+When a fresh firing terminates the running attempt, that attempt ends asstopped, which shuts the retry chain down.
+The run the terminate policy starts is a brand-new execution, not a retry.- Manual stop.
+Same deal — stop a run from the API or UI and it ends

-stoppedand ends the retry chain. max_concurrent > 1.
-Retries don’t count againstmax_concurrent.
-A retry only fires after its predecessor has finished, so there’s no overlap to evaluate.
+stopped, which ends the retry chain. max_concurrent > 1.
+Retries go through the same concurrency check — but since a retry only starts once its predecessor has finished, there’s no overlap left to evaluate.

 Services don’t retry